Royalboe/fullstack-note-app/README.md

 ## Set Up

-* Create a GitHub repository for the project
+* Created a GitHub repository for the project
-* Create a CircleCi account
+* Created a CircleCi account
-* Create a .circleci folder and create a config.yml file in it
+* Created a .circleci folder and created a config.yml file in it
-* On circleci follow the project so that circleci will track the project and run jobs when ever there is a push to the repository.
+* Set up CircleCi to track changes to the repository.
-* In the project's environment variables on circleci, add environment variables for AWS credentials, without this, circleci would not be able to run jobs to set up the infrastructure and deploy applications to the cluster.
+* In the project's environment variables on circleci, I added environment variables for AWS credentials, without this, circleci would not be able to run jobs to set up the infrastructure and deploy applications to the cluster.
-* On AWS, create a user with programmatic access and give it the admin access permission.
+* On AWS, created a user with programmatic access and gave it the admin access permission.
-* Also add environment variables for docker password and username, this allows for images to be pushed to DockerHub.
+* Also added environment variables for docker password and username, this allows for images to be pushed to DockerHub.
-* Create S3 bucket with state locking and versioning to store the terraform state.
+* Created S3 bucket with state locking and versioning to store the terraform state.
 * The state locking will prevent race conditions when multiple sources are trying to modify the terraform state at different times
 * Also the S3 bucket allows for remote storage of state, this promotes remote working and collaboration.
 * An alternative to AWS S3 bucket is terraform cloud
-* An alternative to terraform is AWS cloud formation
+* An alternative to terraform is AWS cloud formation or eksctl
+* Jobs were set up to create the cluster and deploy the application
+* The terraform file creates a VPC with 4 subnets (2 private subnets and 2 public subnets) in 2 availability zones with NAT gateway to the private subnet.
+* It also creates the kubernetes cluster and gave the subnets annotations to let them interact properly with kubernetes.
+* The manifest files for the note application are in [this folder](./fullstack-notes-application/k8s)
+* The manifest files for the socks application are in [this folder](./socks-microservices/deploy/kubernetes/manifests)
+* Set Up a public TLS certificate on AWS Certificate Manager for the FQDNs (`socks.royalboe.live` and `notes.royalboe.live`).
+* Copied the ARN of the certificate and pasted in the deploy.yaml file in the 'service.beta.kubernetes.io/aws-load-balancer-ssl-cert' key.
+* The [deploy.yaml](./deploy.yaml) file deployed the ingress controller along with the RBAC, serviceaccount, services.
+* The nginx ingress controller created a loadbalancer on AWS and the alias of the loadblancer was used as the A record of the hosted zones for the FQDNs.
+* Both applications have an ingress object definition as part of the manifest files that handles the services to route traffic to.
+* Prometheus was setup for collecting data for monitoring
+* Grafana was setup for visualizing
+* The manifests for the prometheus and grafana are in [this folder](./socks-microservices/deploy/kubernetes/manifests-monitoring/)

 ### Website URLS